chrede88/home-ops/docs/setup.md

 The other two nodes should get a similar patch, with another hostname.
 I'll use `thor` and `baldr`.

 It's time to add the configuration to the nodes, one at a time.
+Remember to give the right configuration to the right machine, so the hostname matches the allocated IP.

 ```zsh
 talosctl apply-config -f controlplane-odin.yaml -n 10.10.30.2 --insecure